-Students whose ability to attend or participate in an assessment is adversely affected by illness or an unexpected event may be eligible for illness and misadventure access arrangements and/or reasonable adjustments.
+Students whose ability to attend or participate in an assessment is adversely affected by illness or an unexpected event may need an AARA or illness and misadventure application.
 Illness and misadventure can affect a single student or a group of students.

-• The illness or event is unforeseen and beyond the student’s control, such as personal circumstance or emergent cultural obligation, e.g. summons/subpoena to appear in court or close family member's death/funeral.
+- The illness or event is unforeseen and beyond the student’s control, such as personal circumstance or emergent cultural obligation, e.g. summons/subpoena to appear in court, close family member’s death/funeral, Sorry Business.

-• The situation cannot be of the student’s own choosing or that of their parents/carers, such as a family holiday.
+- The situation cannot be of the student’s own choosing or that of their parents/carers, such as a family holiday, or something that the student could have avoided, such as misreading the examination timetable or examination instructions.

 6.5.1 Illness and misadventure — internal assessment

-A student who is ill, becomes ill during the assessment, or is unable to attend or complete an internal assessment should inform the principal’s delegate or assessment supervisor as soon as practicable.
+A student who is ill, becomes ill during a timed assessment, or is unable to attend or complete an internal assessment should inform the principal’s delegate or assessment supervisor as soon as practicable.
 This may be before, during or immediately after the assessment session.

 Principal-reported AARA must be implemented to provide opportunities for the student to complete the assessment.
-Arrangements such as comparable assessment and an extension (or new due date) may be considered if illness or misadventure is established.
+A comparable assessment and/or extension (new due date) should be implemented if illness or misadventure is established.

-• If the school has implemented principal-reported AARA such as extension of time, the student may not be able to respond within the timelines for quality assurance processes, as published in the SEP calendar.
+If the school has implemented an extension of time, the student may not be able to respond within the timelines for quality assurance processes, as published in the SEP calendar.
+See Section 9.6.7: Confirmation requirements for illness and misadventure for further information.

-An illness and misadventure application should only be made once all principal-reported AARA have been exhausted.
-If the school is unable to collect any evidence in response to the assessment instrument by the new due date, but the student has completed the required learning as outlined in the relevant syllabus or course, the school or student should complete an application for illness and misadventure.
-If necessary, schools complete the application and provide supporting documentation via the QCAA Portal (see Section 6.5.4: Supporting documentation).
+Students cannot be exempted from assessment, however, an illness and misadventure application can be made once all principal-reported AARA have been exhausted, e.g. an extension can no longer be granted.
+If the school is unable to collect any evidence in response to the assessment instrument by the new due date, but the student has completed the required learning as outlined in the relevant syllabus or course, the school should complete an application for illness and misadventure and provide supporting documentation in the QCAA Portal (see Sections 6.5.3: Application timelines and 6.5.4: Supporting documentation).

 6.5.2 Illness and misadventure — external assessment and Senior External Examination

 The QCAA advises students to attend every external assessment.
 However, the QCAA does not expect students to attend an external assessment against specific written medical advice.
-When students are in doubt about attendance to complete an external assessment, they should contact the external assessment (EA) coordinator (see Section 10.1: External assessment roles and responsibilities).
+When students are in doubt about attendance to complete an external assessment, they should contact their school’s EA coordinator (see Section 10.1: External assessment roles and responsibilities).
+An illness and misadventure application should be submitted for students who:

 A student who is able to attend the external assessment but becomes ill during the assessment should inform the external assessment supervisor of their illness as soon as practicable.
 This may be before, during or immediately after the external assessment session.
 If illness, or other circumstances beyond a student’s control, occur in the lead-up to, or during, the external assessment schedule and affect a student’s performance in an external assessment, it may be appropriate to submit an application for illness and misadventure.